The Sovereign Baseline: Restoring Determinism to Hybrid-Cloud IaC

 By analyzing the delta between your intended code and the live cloud state, the tool identifies non-sovereign configurations—such as public S3 buckets or unencrypted databases—and generates the exact HCL code needed to restore integrity.
 This is not just a scanner; it is a deterministic fix for Day 2 operations.

-Launch the Auditor: Sovereign Drift Auditor
+Q: What file format does the Sovereign Drift Auditor require?

-Additional Resources:
+Additional Resources

 Editorial Integrity & Security Protocol